voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

    The rule **does not** attempt to merge or rewrite mixed blocks automatically, to avoid guessing your intended story/requirement grouping.
 All annotations in such blocks are left unchanged; you are expected to convert them to your preferred `@supports` shape by hand.

 3. **Multiple distinct `@story` paths → `multiStoryDetected` (manual migration)**
    When the same JSDoc block contains **multiple different `@story` paths**, the rule reports a `multiStoryDetected` diagnostic and leaves the block unchanged.
-This scenario usually indicates integration code that implements requirements from several stories, and the correct multi‑story `@supports` representation depends on how your project organizes those relationships.
+This scenario usually indicates integration code that implements requirements from several stories, and the correct multi-story `@supports` representation depends on how your project organizes those relationships.

    Because there is no universally safe way to automatically group requirements across multiple stories, the rule does **not** attempt any auto‑fix in this case.
 Instead, it highlights the block so humans can migrate it to one or more explicit `@supports` annotations following your multi‑story conventions.